universal-ctags/citre/docs/developer-manual/project-structure.md

   result of `citre-core--get-lines`, to get the *tags*.

-The *"tags"* are just hash tables, and can be utilized by `citre-core-get-field`, to extract all kinds of information offered by them.
+The *"tags"* are just hash tables, and can be utilized by `citre-get-tag-field`, to extract all kinds of information offered by them.

 A wrapper `citre-get-tags` is defined in `citre-util.el`.
 It's a handier version of `citre-core-get-tags`.
 Tools offered by Citre should use